 Note that this is simplified for the sake of demonstration.
 A standard retirement portfolio will typically hold a mix of assets weighted toward safe investments but with some long-term growth assets as well.

-Cash
+1. Cash

-Using the standard 4% withdrawal rule, this would let us pull $16,000 per year from the retirement account.
-Combined with Social Security, this would give you $31,000 per year in pre-tax income.
-This isn’t much to live on and it would only last you about 25 years before your portfolio runs out.
-Starting at age 87, you will need to coast on $16,000 per year in Social Security benefits for the rest of your life.
+Using the standard 4% withdrawal rule, you would pull $16,000 from your savings in your first year of retirement and then adjust your withdrawals upward for inflation in subsequent years.
+Combined with Social Security, this would give you just over $32,000 in pre-tax income during your first year.
+This isn’t much to live on and it would only last you about 19 years (assuming inflation adjustments) before your portfolio runs out.
+Starting at age 81, you would need to live exclusively on Social Security benefits for the rest of your life.

-Bonds
+2. Bonds

 For the last 20 years, bond yields have hovered around 4%.
 Using this as a benchmark, a $400,000 portfolio invested entirely in bonds would generate $16,000 per year without touching the underlying principal.
-While you would need to ensure a portfolio of bonds that actually do pay that kind of interest rate, this could ensure a functionally indefinite retirement at $31,000 per year when combined with Social Security benefits, somewhat adjusted for inflation as Social Security benefits increase.
+While you would need to ensure a portfolio of bonds that actually do pay that kind of interest rate, this could ensure a functionally indefinite retirement at just over $32,000 per year when combined with Social Security benefits, somewhat adjusted for inflation as Social Security benefits increase.

-Stocks
+3. Stocks

-Lifetime Annuities
+4. Lifetime Annuities

 Lifetime annuities aim for the middle ground between stocks and bonds.
 This is a contract in which you provide an up-front investment and then the company (typically a life insurance company) guarantees you a fixed payment for the rest of your life.
 The contract typically pays more than bonds, but less than stocks and offers long-term security.